gjungi/Explore-US-Bike-Share-Data/README.md

 ## Statistics Computed

 You will learn about bike share use in Chicago, New York City, and Washington by computing a variety of descriptive statistics.
-In this project, you'll write code to provide the following information:
+In this project, you'll write code to provide the following information :
 In this project various statistics are provided for Chicago, New York City, and Washington like:

 **#1 Popular times of travel**  (i.e., occurs most often in the start time)